Rust’s impact on the industry

 Rust is a new programming language which focuses on performance, parallelization, and memory safety.
 By building a language from scratch and incorporating elements from modern programming language design, the creators of Rust avoid a lot of “baggage” (backward-compatibility requirements) that traditional languages have to deal with.
 Instead, Rust is able to fuse the expressive syntax and flexibility of high-level languages with the unprecedented control and performance of a low-level language.

 It’s that last sentence that’s so beguiling about Rust.
-It enables developers to write kernels, operating systems, browsers, databases, and more, things that you simply can’t realistically write in a higher-level language like Google’s Go
+It enables developers to write kernels, operating systems, browsers, databases, and more, things that you simply can’t realistically write in a higher-level language like Google’s Go.

-On the other hand it is very low level, too.
+On one hand Rust is a very modern language.
+It has generics, traits, it is expression orientated, has pattern matching, closures and a lot of other exciting features.On the other hand it is very low level, too.
 It doesn’t use garbage collection by default.
 It just defines a couple of new rules that the compiler enforces on you *at compile time* which eliminates the need for a garbage collection….

 Even more exciting for Burgdorf is that Rust offers deep control over things like memory allocation. “[Rust] also lets you take deep control about heap vs stack allocations that for instance wouldn’t be possible in Go because Go’s compiler uses escape analysis to figure out if something should go on the heap,” he writes.